TsumiNa/ShutgunCSP/README.md

 ## Contact

-For any inquiries or issues, please open an issue on the [GitHub repository](https://github.com/yourusername/shotgun-csp) or contact us at your.email@example.com.
+For any inquiries or issues, please [open an issue](https://github.com/TsumiNa/ShutgunCSP/issues/new/choose).